Code and Software

 model = Model(inputs=[X_in, A_in], outputs=output)

-and a PyTorch Geometric one:
+as well as a PyTorch Geometric one:

 from grnf.torch import GraphRandomNeuralFeatures